HydroModPy/HydroModPy/docs/_dev_notes/site_selection_file_inventory.md

 3. selected rows are exported as a regional-lab-compatible site catalog;
 4. regional-lab/testbed expands sites into simulation/comparison cases.

-The current gap is the upstream candidate discovery workflow.
-Existing files already document the target design in `docs/_dev_notes/site_selection_tool_implementation_plan.md`.
+The upstream candidate discovery workflow exists for the two short-term
+profiles: `area_only` and `gauged_downstream_station`.
+Broader automatic
+hydrographic design remains a later functional evolution.

 ## Other realized selection/list mechanisms